2.7. Status Conditions and Saving Throws

 Slowed

-1 Stack: Your Movement is halved (rounded down.)
+1 Stack: Half your Movement (rounded down.)

 Susceptible